elliemcavoy/my-indian-recipebook/README.md

 <li>As a user, I want to be able to see the top three rated recipes at any given time.</li>
 <li>As a user, I want to be able to see the type of dish, ingredients, method and time to make the recipe.</li>
 <li>As a user, I want to ability to create a profile by entering a username and password.</li>
+<li>As a registered user, I want the ability to log in and log out of my account.</li>
 <li>As a registered user, I want to be able add recipes so that other user can view them. </li>
 <li>As a registered user, I want to be able to see all of my recipes via my Profile and have the ability to edit & delete them if required.</li>
 <li>As a registered user, I want to be able to add other user's recipes to 'My Favourites' and have easy access to them through my Profile.</li>